 In Precinct 5, the Residential Medium Density designation permits all forms of townhomes, low and mid-rise apartments, and at grade commercial uses on lands fronting onto Ninth Line.
-The permitted building height on the subject lands is three to six storeys.
+The permitted building height on the northern portion of the subject lands is three to six storeys, and four to ten storeys on the southern portion of the subject lands.

 Lands designated Parkway Belt West are governed by the provisions of the Parkway Belt West Plan.
-Once the Parkway Belt West Plan is amended, the land use designations shown on Reference Maps M1-M3 in MOP come into effect without amending MOP.
+Once the Parkway Belt West Plan is amended, the land use designations shown on Reference Maps M1-M3 in MOP come into effect without requiring an amendment to MOP.